ArenKDesai/Aren-s-Notes/graphics shaders.md

 This information is interpolated for a triangle and sent to the rasterizer.

 ### Fragment Processing Unit
-This process objecet information and fragment infromation and outputs fragment information.
+This process object and fragment infromation and outputs fragment information.